Port of Dover, Harbour House, Marine Parade, Dover England

 - The cruise port is easy to access from Folkestone (M20/A20), Canterbury (M2/A2) and by train from Ramsgate, London Charing Cross, London Victoria and London St Pancras.

 - Dover Marina (member of TransEurope Marinas) is very convenient for English Channel crossing sailings from England to France.
-The Marina features a sheltered harbour location and a total of 3 berthing areas with 400 berths.
+The Marina features a sheltered harbour location and a total of 3 berthing areas (total capacity 400 berths).

 Inner Harbour cruise terminals 1 & 2

 - Dover has 2 cruise ship terminals located in the Inner Harbour area (Western Docks).
 The former railway station building "Dover Marine" was transformed into Terminal 1 in the period 1994-96.
 This terminal also offers a secured on-site parking.
 The second (Terminal 2) building was inaugurated in 1999 and is located further out along the Admiralty Pier.
 Terminal 2 serves passengers on the largest cruise liners in Dover.

 - Dover port offers a direct high-speed train connection to London, plus two motorways and international airports located close to the terminals.

 - The UK's Kent county (called "the garden of England") has numerous historical attractions making the region an unique destination and an excellent choice for pre- and post cruise vacation.